(416) 500-1510 Book Free Consultation

 Your session begins with a brief consultation to discuss your specific concerns and customize the treatment approach.

-• Primary concerns: Discuss TMJ pain, jaw clenching, facial tension, or cosmetic goals
+• Primary concerns: Discuss jaw tension, clenching, puffiness, or sculpting goals

 • Assessment: Evaluate facial structure, jaw mobility, and tension patterns